About Continuums of Care (CoCs)

-The Balance of State CoC works to address homelessness in a number of ways including Permanent Supportive Housing, Rapid Rehousing and Transitional Housing, Supportive Services for those who are homeless, and by collaborating with the many organizations serving this population throughout our CoC geography.
 One of the ways we identify this population is through an annual survey most often undertaken in the last week of January.
 Each year HLC counts all of the homeless people reported by homeless service providers together with collected counting of homeless people on the streets by local police departments and volunteer groups.
 This is our annual Point in Time Count of homeless people in the 115 Balance of CoC communities to identify the most important needs for services and types of housing.
-Generally, the most important need identified is determined to be to move homeless people from the streets and emergency shelters into safe permanent housing with ongoing support services.
+Generally, the most important need identified is determined to be to move homeless people from the streets and emergency shelters into safe permanent housing with ongoing support service

-Through the CoC, HLC and its partners, in endeavoring to end homelessness:
+Through the BoS CoC, HLC and our partners, endeavor to end homelessness by:

-- Fund permanent supported housing for over 800 formerly homeless individuals and families.
+- Funding permanent supported housing for over 800 formerly homeless individuals and families.

-- Conduct street outreach to homeless people living in places people would not normally live (abandoned buildings, under bridges, in their cars, etc.) in an effort to get them into a safer environment.
+- Conducting street outreach to homeless people living in places people would not normally live (abandoned buildings, under bridges, in their cars, etc.) in an effort to get them into a safer environment.

-- Work with CoC members in an effort to help better coordinate homeless services in the CoC jurisdiction.
+- Working with CoC members in an effort to help better coordinate homeless services in the CoC jurisdiction.

-- Increase the number of housing units to be made available by leveraging other local and state resources to provide the services.
+- Increasing the number of housing units to be made available by leveraging other local and state resources to provide the services.

 Additional Resources